cmdjulian/mopy/README.md

 project: my-python-app/
 ```

+The most important part of the file is the first line `#syntax=cmdjulian/mopy`.
+It tells docker buildkit to use the
+mopy frontend.
+The frontend is compatible with linux, windows and mac.
+It also supports various cpu architectures.
+Currently i386, amd64, arm/v6, arm/v7, arm64/v8 are supported.
+Buildkit automatically picks the right version for you
+from dockerhub.

-`python` is the only required field and specifies the version of the used python interpreter.
+Except for the syntax directive, `python` is the only required field and specifies the version of the used version of
+the python interpreter.

 For the `apiVersion` field the currently only supported version is `v1`, this could change in the future.
 If you omit
 the version field, `v1` is assumed.